 Meta Title format

 The format of the Meta Title should follow the same rule - your most important keywords or keyphrase first, then the second most important and finally the branding, which is taken care of with the Suffix.
+The keywords or keyphrase must be relevant to the specific page you're adding them to and not just generic ones for the business.
 An example of this for a category page for women's jeans on a clothing site would be as follows:

 Women's Jeans | Skinny, Bootcut & Ripped - clothes.co.uk